-New Volkswagen Golf GTE 2020: Mk8 model pictured undisguised
+New Volkswagen Golf GTE 2020: specs and on-sale date

 Volkswagen has already revealed a second-generation Passat GTE and at the recent Geneva Motor Show confirmed that the next generation of its up! city car would be electric-only.